Ecampus/tes-xapi/attendance-recipe.markdown

 This recipe version is 0.0.1.

+This recipe defines two levels of attendance tracking: simple and detailed.
+Use Simple Attendance tracking when you only want to record that some people attended an event.
+Use Detailed Attendance tracking to record more detail about attendance at the event.
+Recipe adopters are encouraged to implement either Simple Attendance **or** Simple Attendance *and* Detailed Attendance.
+Detailed attendance is not intended to be used on its own.

 ## What Are You Attending?

 This recipe defines a number of Activity Types of event that can be used, but the object could be *anything* people could attend.
 Where a type of event is listed in this recipe, you should use the identifier listed below.
 If the type of event is not listed in the table below, please refer to [The Registry](https://registry.tincanapi.com/) for other Activity types or [sign up](https://registry.tincanapi.com/#signUp) to create a new Activity Type if the event type you need is not listed.